-110 3.
-Affected Environment 3.17 Transportation and Public Access - Off Highway Vehicle Resources Section 3.17 of the PSPP PA/FEIS describes on- and off-road transportation and public access regulations, routes, and conditions in the general PSPP vicinity.
-The PSPP PA/FEIS describes the laws, regulations, and planning documents governing BLM lands access and transportation management, including the CDCA Plan, Executive Orders 11644 (1972) and 11989 (1974), the FLPMA, and the BLM planning regulations (43 CFR 1600) and Planning Handbook H-1601-1.
+3. Affected Environment 3.17 Transportation and Public Access - Off Highway Vehicle Resources Section 3.17 of the Palen Solar Power Project (PSPP) Preliminary Assessment/Final Environmental Impact Statement (PA/FEIS) describes on- and off-road transportation and public access regulations, routes, and conditions in the general PSPP vicinity.
+The PSPP PA/FEIS describes the laws, regulations, and planning documents governing BLM lands access and transportation management, including the California Desert Conservation Area (CDCA) Plan, Executive Orders 11644 (1972) and 11989 (1974), the Federal Land Policy and Management Act (FLPMA), and the BLM planning regulations (43 CFR 1600) and Planning Handbook H-1601-1.
 More specifically, the document describes the application of these laws, policies, and plans to off highway vehicle (OHV) use on BLM lands in the project vicinity.
 Major access routes (i.e., U.S. I-10, Corn Springs Road, and Chuckwalla Valley Road) and public transportation options (i.e., rail, bus, and bicycle) also are discussed.
 With the exception of the below revisions which update area traffic volumes, the information presented in Section 3.17 of the PSPP PA/FEIS remains valid and applicable to the PSEGS.

 3.17.1 Transportation Existing Traffic Volumes The level of service (LOS) is defined as a quality measure describing operational conditions within a traffic stream, generally in terms of such service measures as speed and travel time, freedom to maneuver, traffic interruptions, and comfort and convenience.
 LOS indicators for the highway and roadway system are based on specific characteristics of traffic flow on designated sections of roadway during a typical day.
 For mainline freeway and road segments, these include overall traffic volume, speed, and density.
 Several physical and operational characteristics of the roadway, such as lane configuration, flow speed (typical speed between intersections), and number of intersections per mile, are used to determine the vehicular capacity of the roadway segment.
 When these two sets of data are compared, a volume-to-capacity ratio is calculated.
-These factors are then converted to a letter grade identifying operating conditions and expressed as LOS A through F. The Highway Capacity Manual 2000 1, published by the Transportation Research Board, Committee on Highway Capacity and Quality of Service, includes six levels of service for roadways or intersections ranging from LOS A (best operating conditions characterized by free-flow traffic, low volumes, and little or no restrictions on maneuverability)-the best operating conditions-to LOS F (forced traffic flow with high traffic densities, slow travel speeds, and often stop-and-go conditions)-the worst.
-1 This manual is a common guide used for computing the capacity and quality of service of various highway facilities, including highways, arterial roads, signalized and unsignalized intersections and the effects of mass transit, pedestrians, and bicycles on the performance of these systems.
+These factors are then converted to a letter grade identifying operating conditions and expressed as LOS A through F. The Highway Capacity Manual 2000, published by the Transportation Research Board, Committee on Highway Capacity and Quality of Service, includes six levels of service for roadways or intersections ranging from LOS A (best operating conditions characterized by free-flow traffic, low volumes, and little or no restrictions on maneuverability)—the best operating conditions—to LOS F (forced traffic flow with high traffic densities, slow travel speeds, and often stop-and-go conditions)—the worst.
+This manual is a common guide used for computing the capacity and quality of service of various highway facilities, including highways, arterial roads, signalized and unsignalized intersections and the effects of mass transit, pedestrians, and bicycles on the performance of these systems.
 Palen Solar Electric Generating System Draft SEIS 3.17-1 July 2013